Hair Loss From Alopecia Areata in Children: Care Instructions

 How can you care for your child at home?

 • If you decide to treat your child's hair loss, use medicines exactly as prescribed.
-Call your doctor if you think your child is having a problem with his or her medicine.
+Call your child's doctor if you think your child is having a problem with a medicine.

-• Talk to your doctor if your child is very upset about his or her hair loss.
+• Talk to your child's doctor if your child is upset about their hair loss.
 Your child can get counseling to help.

 When should you call for help?